Home Blog 18Birdies vs Golfshot vs TheGrint: Which Wins in 2026?

 Pricing

-- 18Birdies: Free tier usable forever.
-Premium roughly $60–$90/year. - Golfshot: Free with course limits.
-Pro tier around $40/year. - TheGrint: Free with ads.
-Pro tier around $30/year (removes ads, adds advanced stats).
+- 18Birdies: free tier is good.
+Premium $60–$90/year. - Golfshot: free with course limits.
+Pro $40/year. - TheGrint: free with ads.
+Pro around $30/year.

-What All Three Miss: Structured Practice
+What All Three Actually Miss

 Performance Hub →